4.5 564 Google reviews

 • Schizophrenia with catatonic features

-• Schizophrenia with disorganised behaviour or speech
+• Schizophrenia with disorganised speech

 Understanding the Symptom Variations